Manolo1987/Manolo1987/README.md

 <img src=https://img.shields.io/badge/github-%2324292e.svg?&style=for-the-badge&logo=github&logoColor=white alt=github style="margin-bottom: 5px;" />
 </a>

-### Glad to see you here!
+### Nice to see you here!
-Power-packed with the strengths of data structures and algorithms.
-I can perform modifications in various software, according to client requirements, by applying the principles of computer science, with the goal of optimising an application for better performance delivery.

-I can create client-facing apps and websites with cutting-edge back-end support.
-I have worked with modern tools including Next.js, React.js, MongoDB, Node, Express.js, Firebase and Postman.
-I usually use the MERN stack, but I'm flexible enough to utilize whatever tools are required.

-I am a collaborative person but sometimes I get nervous and self-conscious in social situations.
-Also I enjoy making people around me laugh.
+At the moment I'm in the process of becoming a WebDeveloper at Digital Career Institue.

+I'm open to collaborate for projects or create small apps and websites.
+I'm easy to work with and have a lot of experience when comes to working in a team.
 <br/>

-### Technologies I have previously worked with:
+### Things I'm learning right now:

+- Linux/Terminal, Git & GitHub, UX/UI
-- JavaScript, HTML, CSS 3
+- JavaScript, HTML, CSS
-- MERN Stack (MongoDB, ExpressJS, ReactJS, NodeJS) and Next.js
+- MERN Stack (MongoDB, ExpressJS, ReactJS, NodeJS)
+- Single Page Applications
+- Cambridge Certificate English B2

 ## Github Stats
 <table><tr><td valign="top" width="50%">